david-slatinek/hf42/book-service/README.md

 ## Functional
 - CRUD operations for book management
-- Add book review
+- Add feature to send book as a gift
 - Get random book

 ## Non-functional
-- 5 grade system review
+- DB access time should be less than 3 seconds
 - User should be notified about new books
 - For large amounts, add discount